Apappas97/Data-Cleaning-in-SQL/README.md

 * When the Parcel-ID is repeated with the same ID more than once, then the Property Address will do so as well.
     * However, there are some discrepancies where the Property Address generates a NULL value instead of duplicating the same address that was used before.

-### Display and Replace the All NULL Values with an Address that Shares the same Parcel-ID
+### Replace Empty Fields in "PropertyAddress" with an Address that Shares the same Parcel-ID
 <img src="https://github.com/Apappas97/Data-Cleaning-in-SQL/blob/main/Images/ISNULL.png">
 </p>
 <img src="https://github.com/Apappas97/Data-Cleaning-in-SQL/blob/main/Images/ISNULL_Results.png">